Skip to main content Accessibility help

 In high school, we learned about everything from the quadratic equation to annotated bibliographies, however one thing was missing: financial ed.
 While history, literature and math are all important subjects, surely there was room in there for a few financial skills that would prove important later in adult life.
 Because you may never use the Pythagorean Theorem again, but these four practical financial skills will come in handy for the rest of your life.

-1. Manage Debt Efficiently
+1. Manage debt efficiently

 Nobody told you back then that debt is a fact of life, let alone how to keep it under control.
 First, you need to learn the difference between good debt and bad debt.
 Good debt has the potential to increase a person’s net worth—like borrowing money to buy real estate, education or starting a small business.
 Bad debt is when the money borrowed is used to purchase goods that depreciate in value after purchase, like cars, clothing and virtually anything purchased with a credit card.